|

 Imereti and western Samtskhe into the Ottoman.

-Shah Tahmāsb used
+Shah Tahmāsb used the opportunity

-II (1569-78), whose reign marked the beginning of almost two and a half
+(1569-78), whose reign marked the beginning of almost two and a half

-centuries of Persian political dominance over eastern Georgia, with
+centuries of Persian political dominance over eastern Georgia, with only occasional

-the 18th century.
+century.
 To hasten the integration of eastern Georgia into his realm Tahmāsb

 used bilingual Georgian-Persian firmans to make Persian the official